All Episodes

 I like it.

-Gives me a great flavor for the whole country.
+It gives me a great flavor for the whole country.

 I'm in a really swingy district.

-Because you get to see it from different perspectives.
+And that's a great benefit because you get to see it from different perspectives.

-But you're right, you do know the country.
+You do know the country.

-I mean, I was in a D plus six district in Maryland where everybody I ran into was seemingly a liberal Republican from the DC suburbs.
+I mean, I was in a D plus six district in Maryland where everybody I ran into was seemingly a liberal Republican from the D.C. suburbs.

-Yeah, you learn how to talk to people from different, you know, different political stripes.
+You learn how to talk to people from different, you know, different political stripes.

 And even they're kind of confused by this because they're like, wait, let me get this straight.